kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 #### The Workload Scheduling Cycle

 We introduce a new phase in the main scheduling loop (`scheduleOne`).
-In the end-to-end Pod scheduling flow, it is planned to place this new phase instead of the standard pod-by-pod scheduling cycle.
-When the loop pops a `PodGroup` from the active queue, it initiates the Workload Scheduling Cycle.
+This phase replaces the standard pod-by-pod scheduling cycle for all Pods belonging to a `PodGroup`.
+This means that these individual Pods do not enter the standard scheduling queue for independent processing.
+Instead, when the loop pops a `PodGroup` from the active queue, it initiates the Workload Scheduling Cycle.

 Since the `PodGroup` instance (defined by the group name and replica key) is the effective scheduling unit, the Workload Scheduling Cycle will operate